 In the early days, like most with interest in landscape photography, I was inspired by the work of Ansel Adams and still am, today.
-I spent many a summer in Yosemite National Park admiring his photographic vistas; there is something about walking in the footsteps of the Masters trying to see what they saw.
-Lately, I have come to be stimulated by the work of Henri Cartier-Bresson, Annie Leibovitz, Edward Holland, Mark Alberhasky, and David Brookover among others.
-I derive a lot of inspiration and am challenged by my friends over at The Luminous Landscape!
+As a kid, I spent many a summer in Yosemite National Park admiring his photographic vistas; there is something about walking in the footsteps of the Masters trying to see what they saw.
+Lately, I derive a lot of inspiration and am challenged by my friends over at The Luminous Landscape!

 Photography is still about aperture, shutter speed, and ISO for exposure (technique), but most of all composition (art).
 It is a challenge to master the former and the latter confronts and challenges the esthetic sense of every viewer, including the photographer’s!
 While today’s “digital darkroom” is incredibly powerful and demanding, the best part is, no chemicals!
 It has been a joy to return to it and share some of my discoveries with you.
 My interests are eclectic and my subjects are determined by whatever I find in front of me as I wander through this life.
-I prefer larger format prints, twelve inches and greater.
-Lately, I have discovered large format metallic paper, aluminum, and glass prints, all of which have perceptually greater dynamic ranges than conventional photo paper.
+I prefer larger format prints, twelve inches and greater on paper, canvas, or metal.
 I hope you enjoy what you see!